 - a) Eligibility to use paratransit is determined by an assessment process.
 All those who wish to have their eligibility assessed must complete an application form.
 When an application is approved, the person becomes registered with paratransit.
 A 10-business day processing time for the initial application shall apply. - b) The personal information collected in the application form is done so under the authority of The Local Authority Freedom of Information and Protection of Privacy Act.
 The information is used only for the purpose(s) of providing paratransit service.
 Customers with questions about the collection or use of personal information can call 306-777-7262 or email lafoipp@regina.ca. - c) Applicants (or someone acting on their behalf) must fully complete the application form.
 The purpose is to provide enough information so that a decision can be made about their eligibility. - d) If the form is not fully completed, it will be returned to the applicant for completion. - e) Paratransit Administration reviews the form and may contact an applicant for further information, if eligibility is not clear from the review of the form.
-Further, an applicant may be required to attend an in-person interview or appear before an Eligibility Committee consisting of an Occupational Therapist, paratransit customer who ideally is a member of the AAC and member of the Paratransit Administration, to provide further information.
+Further, an applicant may be required to attend an in-person interview or appear before an Eligibility Committee to provide further information.

 - f) Eligible applicants receive a registration package by mail including informational materials on how to use paratransit. - g) Applicants who do not have their application approved are advised in writing.
 They are advised of the reasons that their application was denied.
-Reasons that an application may be denied include, but are not limited to, length of mobility device, exceeding vehicle lift weight restrictions (See Vehicles - Section VII-1) and ability to successfully use fixed route transit.
-Information on how to appeal the decision is also provided (See Appeal Process - Section II-3, page 7).
+Reasons that an application may be denied include, but are not limited to, length of mobility device, exceeding vehicle lift weight restrictions (See Vehicles Section VII-1) and ability to successfully use fixed route transit.
+Information on how to appeal the decision is also provided (See Appeal Process Section II-3).
 A subsequent application will be considered only if there has been a significant change in the disability. - Applicants must be residents of Regina to be eligible for a five-year registration.
-A person with a disability visiting Regina may be eligible for a visitor registration.
+A person with a disability visiting Regina may be eligible for visitor registration.
 Visitors must provide a Regina address as a pick-up location. - In exceptional circumstances, at the Paratransit Administration's discretion, limited trip bookings may be provided to a person with mobility limitations without a paratransit registration being completed until such time as an application form can be submitted.